History of Convocation at Memorial

 - the Office of the Registrar and the School of Graduate Studies, which ensure that students have completed their programs and are certified for their degrees;

-- the Division of Marketing and Communications, which co-ordinates the logistics of this special event and assists the graduands with preparations for the ceremony and the celebrations surrounding it;
+- the Division of Marketing and Communications, which co-ordinates the logistics of this special event and assists the graduands with preparations for the ceremony and the celebrations surrounding it; and,

-- and the Office of Alumni Affairs and Development, which welcomes graduates into the Memorial University alumni association.
+- the Office of Alumni Affairs and Development, which welcomes graduates into the Memorial University alumni association.

 Convocation has been a day of pride for thousands of students and more than 500 honorary graduates, resulting in more than 85,000 alumni members worldwide.

-While our convocation, as a ceremonial occasion, has grown from the practices and procedures of older universities, after more than half a century it has become a distinctive event for all who attend, be they distinguished guests or faculty, honorary graduates or our students who are, as they should be, the focus of the event.
+While our convocation, as a ceremonial occasion, has grown from the practices and procedures of older universities, after more than half a century it has become a distinctive event for all who attend, whether they are distinguished guests or faculty, honorary graduates or our students who are, as they should be, the focus of the event.